Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 Note: Throughput values are measured from Trace.

 ### Changing the PLIO Interface to GMIO Interface
-A `input_gmio` or `output_gmio` object is used to make external memory-mapped connections to or from the global memory.
-These connections are made between an AI Engine graph and the logical global memory ports of a hardware platform design.
+Use an `input_gmio` or `output_gmio` object to make external memory-mapped connections to or from the global memory.
+You can make these connections between an AI Engine graph and the logical global memory ports of a hardware platform design.

-Now, we will change the PLIO interface to GMIO interface and do the necessary changes to the graph and test bench (`farrow_graph.h` and `farrow_app_adf.cpp`).
+Now, we change the PLIO interface to GMIO interface and do the necessary changes to the graph and test bench (`farrow_graph.h` and `farrow_app_adf.cpp`).

 Enter the following command to change project path: